christophM/interpretable-ml-book/README.md

-# Book about 'Explainable machine learning'
+# Book about 'Explainable artificial intelligence'
 Book about explainable machine learning: How to explain the decisions and behaviours of machine learning algorithm.

-You can find the current version of the book here: https://christophm.github.io/exML-book/index.html.
+You can find the current version of the book here: https://christophm.github.io/xai-book/index.html.

 It is in a very early stage.
 If you are interested in working with me on this topic or if you have just some feedback, drop me a message.